-Drawbacks of the Saigon River include dustiness from constructions going on in the area.
-Some parts of the river can be smelly during day.
+Drawbacks of the Saigon River include dustiness from construction in the area.
+Some parts of the river can be smelly during the day.
 Maybe wearing a facemask will help.

-Now let’s grab a cuppa bubble tea and take a walk on the riverbank to enjoy the atmosphere of Saigon.
+Now grab a bubble tea and take a walk on the riverbank to enjoy the atmosphere of Saigon.
 Hopefully, the information in this article can help you make the most of the gorgeous Saigon River.
-Let me know how your day goes in the comments! 😉
+Let me know how your day goes in the comments!